 The CADE ATP System Competition (CASC) evaluates the performance of sound, fully automatic, classical logic, ATP systems.
-The evaluation is in terms of the number of problems solved, the number of acceptable proofs and models produced, and the average runtime for problems solved, in the context of a bounded number of eligible problems chosen from the TPTP problem library and other useful sources of test problems, and specified time limits on solution attempts.
-The CADE-28 ATP System Competition (CASC-28) was held on 13th July 2021.
-The design of the competition and its rules, and information regarding the competing systems, are provided.
+The evaluation is in terms of the number of problems solved, the number of acceptable proofs and models produced, and the average time taken for problems solved, in the context of a bounded number of eligible problems chosen from the TPTP problem library and other useful sources of test problems, and specified time limits on solution attempts.
+The 11th IJCAR ATP System Competition (CASC-J11) was held on 9th August 2022.
+The design of the competition, its rules, and information regarding the competing systems, are provided.